anuragap98/Deep-Learning-Specialization/Week 1.md

 ## Week 1 Quiz - Bird recognition in the city of Peacetopia (case study)

 1. Problem Statement
   This example is adapted from a real production application, but with details disguised to protect confidentiality.
   You are a famous researcher in the City of Peacetopia.
 The people of Peacetopia have a common characteristic: they are afraid of birds.
-To save them, you have to build an algorithm that will detect any bird flying over Peacetopia and alert the population.
+To save them, you have to build a algorithm that will detect any bird flying over Peacetopia and alert the population.

   The City Council gives you a dataset of 10,000,000 images of the sky above Peacetopia, taken from the city’s security cameras.
 They are labelled: y = 0: There is no bird on the image y = 1: There is a bird on the image
   Your goal is to build an algorithm able to classify new images taken by security cameras from Peacetopia.

   There are a lot of decisions to make:

   What is the evaluation metric?
   How do you structure your data into train/dev/test sets?
   Metric of success

   The City Council tells you that they want an algorithm that Has high accuracy
   Runs quickly and takes only a short time to classify a new image.
   Can fit in a small amount of memory, so that it can run in a small processor that the city will attach to many different security cameras.
   Note: Having three evaluation metrics makes it harder for you to quickly choose between two different algorithms, and will slow down the speed with which your team can iterate.
 True/False?

   - [x] True

 2. After further discussions, the city narrows down its criteria to:
   "We need an algorithm that can let us know a bird is flying over Peacetopia as accurately as possible."
   "We want the trained model to take no more than 10sec to classify a new image.”
   “We want the model to fit in 10MB of memory.”
   If you had the three following models, which one would you choose?

  - [x] Test Accuracy	|  Runtime  |	 Memory size \
            98%	      |  9 sec	  |    9MB